sramteke171/hw-express-params/README.md

 # Meet These Specifications

 ## Greetings
-1. Your app should have a route of `'/greeting/'` and it should send a generic greeting to the screen like "Hello, stranger".
+1. Your app should have a route of `'/greeting'` and it should send a generic greeting to the screen like "Hello, stranger".

 2. Your app should have a route of `'/greeting/:name'` and it should expect *1 param* which takes in a person's name.
 When hitting the route, the page should display a message such as "Hello, <name>", or "What's up, `<name>`", or "`<name>`!
 It's so great to see you!" (ex. hitting `'/greeting/Jimmy-boy'` should display `Wow!
 Hello there, Jimmy-boy` on the page).

 &#x1F534; **Commit 1** <br>
 <hr>
 "Commit 1: Greeting express application created."

+>The purpose of this question is to demonstrate that similar to functions, routes in Express can take parameters and those parameters can have any value.

 <hr>

 ## Tip Calculator